< Back to blog

 What is ERP and what does ERP stand for in manufacturing?

-The answer is enterprise resource planning.
-It is a software system that allows a business to manage all of its resources, including finances, manufacturing, sales, and customer service.
+It is a software system that helps your business manage all its workflows and resources, including:

 What is an ERP system?